bskarda/bskarda.github.io/_includes/resume.md

 ###Education
 B.S., Computer Science (Minor in Mathematics)

-Expected graduation, May 2014 (Senior Class Status) Virginia Tech, College of Engineering
+Virginia Tech, College of Engineering, Class of 2014
-Virginia Polytechnic Institute and State University, Blacksburg, VA GPA: Overall 3.70/4.0 In Major 3.79/4.0

 ###Work Experience
+####Implementation Engineer, Opower, Arlington Va July 2014 to Present
 ####Software Technology Intern, Cvent Corp., McLean Va - Summer 2013
 - Researched, designed, and built an ETL Process using Java, Python, and C# between SQL Server and MemSQL or MySQL.
 Replaced the logging infrastructure in the entire codebase with a custom forked log4net implementation.
 Worked on forking the Capistrano project in order to deploy to Windows machines.